 Careers in the information systems area are growing rapidly due to the impact of information technology on every aspect of human activity.
-BIS graduates are sought after to: design useable information systems for a myriad of applications in business, health and social welfare, manufacturing, and government organizations; advise business and government organizations how to improve their efficiency and effectiveness through the application of information systems; apply their knowledge of project management and their general professional competencies in a wide variety of contexts with the aim of creating business value; and attend leading graduate schools to become the next generation of researchers and technology policy makers.
+BIS graduates are sought after to: design usable information systems for a myriad of applications in business, health and social welfare, manufacturing, and government organizations; advise business and government organizations how to improve their efficiency and effectiveness through the application of information systems; apply their knowledge of project management and their general professional competencies in a wide variety of contexts with the aim of creating business value; and attend leading graduate schools to become the next generation of researchers and technology policy makers.

 Information systems students receive hands-on exposure to the latest technologies used to manage organizations and improve business performance.

-Example systems include state-of-the-art database management systems such as Oracle and SQL Server; SAP, a leading multi-million dollar cross-enterprise system for large organizations; and SYSPRO, a leading cross-enterprise system for small and medium enterprises.
-Both SAP and SYSPRO are strategic partners in delivering our world-class information systems degree program.
+Example systems include state-of-the-art database management systems such as Oracle and SQL Server; and SAP, a leading multi-million dollar cross-enterprise system for large organizations.